LAST UPDATED: 2/16/26 – Comprehensive Arches National Park Guide

 Landscape Arch

 This is one of my favorite features inside Arches National Park.
-It may not get the fame that Delicate Arch gets, but it an equally impressive rock formation in my opinion.
+It may not get the fame that Delicate Arch gets, but it is an equally impressive rock formation in my opinion.
 If you haven’t visited Arches National Park and gotten a chance to see this arch, I wouldn’t put it off too long.
-The arch is delicate and there is no telling how long this arch will last.
+The arch is delicate, and there is no telling how long this arch will last.

-There are a few great viewpoints in which to view this arch.
-The Lower Landscape Arch Viewpoint has a great view of the arch and is only a short hike (100 yards) from the park road, but in order to get a really good look at this arch, I would strongly recommend making the 3-mile hike to the Upper Landscape Arch Viewpoint.
+There are a few great viewpoints from which to view this arch.
+The Lower Landscape Arch Viewpoint has a great view of the arch and is only a short hike (100 yards) from the park road, but to get a really good look at this arch, I would strongly recommend making the 3-mile hike to the Upper Landscape Arch Viewpoint.
 Though again, make sure you bring plenty of water.
 It is recommended that each person carry at least 2 liters of water on this hike.

 Windows Section